arcsecond-io/oort/docs/index.md

 Files to be uploaded can be already compressed or not, oort is able to deal with any of them transparently.

-However, if a XISF or FITS file is being detected, it will be zipped (with standard) `gzip` compression before being uploaded.
+If a XISF or FITS file is being detected and the zip option is set (in the `watch` command), it will be zipped (with standard)
+`gzip` compression before being uploaded.
 The compression is made locally just beside the original file, which will be deleting once zip is done (as would a normal `gzip` command do in the terminal).

 **Oort includes an interruption handler that will stop any zip process running**, would any problem occurs preventing the process to complete.
 More precisely it will stop zip processes on `SIGINT`, `SIGQUIT` and `SIGTERM`.

-<span style='color: red;'>Hence Oort is a compressor tool for data files too.</span>

-Oort has a limitation nonetheless: if the folder is read-only for its user, no zipping will be permitted and file will not be uploaded.
-We are working on solving this problem.
+Of course, if the folder is read-only for its user, no zipping will be made.

 ## Folder structure and Data organisation